Gdoc/Admin

 legacy-wordpress-upload

-In some countries, such as the United States and Japan, you can see that suicide rates tend to be similar across age groups.
+In some countries, such as the United States and Japan, suicide rates tend to be similar across age groups.

-However, in some other countries, such as South Korea and Portugal, you can see that suicide rates tend to be higher among older age groups.
+However, in some other countries, such as South Korea and Portugal, suicide rates tend to be higher among older age groups.

 What you should know about this data